 What is Ecology?

-Chances are, if you’re studying ecology, whether at the undergraduate or masters level, you may already have your own definition of what exactly ecology is and what the kind of social and political implications the discipline holds.
-However, it is important to always take a look at the history of interaction of this particular discipline with the various branches within biological studies.
+Chances are, if you’re studying ecology, whether at the undergraduate or master's level, you may already have your own definition of what exactly ecology is and what the kind of social and political implications the discipline holds.
+However, it is important to always take a look at the history of the interaction of this particular discipline with the various branches of biological studies.

 The evolution of the discipline of ecology starts with the growing interest in both biodiversity and the concept of understanding the organism in its habitat or ecosystem.
 Understanding everything from terrestrial and biotic organisms to the sustainability of one natural resource or more have become central topics and themes within the field of ecology.

 While the history of the discipline can be traced back to ancient times, the concept of modelling an ecological system or environmental impact is a relatively new idea and has become extremely important in both understanding and ameliorating environmental conditions.

 The term ecology actually comes from the Greek word “oikos,” which translates to home or household.
 This signifies a significant change in terms of the implications of ecology.
 Historically, humans have depended on ecology in order to survive.
 The relationship between organisms and their environment – living and nonliving – formed the basis of understanding harvests, seasonal cycles, and basic medicinal practices.

 Giving this practice a word related to home, centuries later in the 19th century, meant a realization that ecology was closely tied to human behaviour and life.
 This means that ecology can penetrate even economies, relating to things such as energy budgets and wildlife conservation efforts.
 This is also why ecology as a discipline is closely related to governments, as the measurement and maintenance of parks, lakes, and urban communities are often a direct responsibility of the municipalities and states they’re in.
 If you’re interested in learning more about these types of biological sciences, or simply want to study for ecology specifically, keep reading.